NOTICE!

 Stage 5: Crystal Cave

-In one mission, Sonic infiltrates the cave the child was referring to, although he never finds the dragon; in the next, the most blatant Indiana Jones connection yet is established when he uses Caliburn to deflect light shafts into the crystals holding the townsfolk as a means of busting them out.
+In one mission, Sonic infiltrates the cave the child was referring to, although he never finds the dragon; in the next, the most blatant Indiana Jones connection yet is established when he uses Caliburn to deflect light shafts, which he does into the crystals holding the townsfolk as a means of busting them out.

 Sonic and Caliburn meet the child outside the cave, who thanks them for their service before morphing into Nimue.
 Ay, dios mío!
 She takes them back to her home, where she reveals what they’ll need to defeat Arthur: the Round Table Knights’ sacred swords.
-Yes, it’s very lucky that Sonic’s taken to lugging three of the four swords around, or else he’d already have failed.
+Yes, it’s very lucky that Sonic’s taken to lugging three of the four swords around all this time.
 She points them to Percival, the last remaining Knight, and honestly, their false usage of immortality to describe Arthur’s advantages is starting to infuriate me.

-Sonic leaves the cave describing the Chaos 6 boss from Sonic Adventure to Tails, but only because he feels like talking about fishing.
 Nimue’s confidence in her sorcery has been rejuvenated by the time of her reveal, as well as her blessing of both their swords.
 Thus, they both finally become Caliburn, but certainly not the same Caliburn.
-He, or it, is described as a lesser predecessor to Excalibur, and all while lacking both a face and wisecracks—ethereal mutterings echo from within, which Nimue says only the wisest of men can make out.
+He, or it, is described as a lesser predecessor to Excalibur, and all while lacking both a face, wisecracks, and even discernible speech—ethereal mutterings echo from within, which Nimue says only the wisest of men can make out.
 She goes on to presume that simply disgracing the Knights may be enough to nullify Arthur’s curse as it’s perpetuated by their loyalty to him.

 Stage 6: Molten Mine